-(1) Effect of the adoption of new issuances of or amendments to International Financial Reporting
+(1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS") as endorsed by the Financial Supervisory Commission ("FSC").

-Standards ("IFRS") as endorsed by the Financial Supervisory Commission ("FSC").
+New standards, interpretations and amendments endorsed by the FSC effective from 2021 are as follows:

-New standards, interpretations and amendments endorsed by the FSC effective from 2020 are as follows:
+Effective date by International Accounting New Standards, Interpretations and Amendments Standards Board Amendments to IFRS 4, 'Extension of the temporary exemption from applying IFRS 9' January 1, 2021 Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16, January 1, 2021 'Interest Rate Benchmark Reform- Phase 2' Amendment to IFRS 16, 'Covid-19-related rent concessions April 1, 2021(Note) beyond 30 June 2021'

-Effective date by International Accounting New Standards, Interpretations and Amendments Standards Board Amendments to IAS 1 and IAS 8, 'Disclosure initiative-definition of material' January 1, 2020 Amendments to IFRS 3, 'Definition of a business' January 1, 2020 Amendments to IFRS 9, IAS 39 and IFRS 7, 'Interest rate benchmark reform' January 1, 2020 Amendment to IFRS 16, 'Covid-19-related rent concessions' Note: Earlier application from January 1, 2020 is allowed by FSC.
-June 1, 2020 (Note) The shave standards and intermediations have no significant import to the a Crayr's financial condition
+Note: Earlier application from January 1, 2021 is allowed by FSC.